-Lawyer: Items linked to Brian Laundrie found in Florida park
+FBI: Items linked to Brian Laundrie found in Florida park

 The couple was stopped Aug.
 12 by police in Moab, Utah, after they had a physical altercation, but no charges were filed.

 Laundrie returned home alone Sept.
 1 in the Ford van the couple took on their trip.
 He was reported missing after telling his parents on Sept.
-14 that he was going for a hike in the Carlton Reserve, a vast nature preserve in Sarasota County that has for weeks been a key area in the search.
+14 that he was going for a hike in the Carlton Reserve, a nature preserve in Sarasota County that has for weeks been a key area in the search.

 The activity Wednesday was focused on the nearby Myakkahatchee Creek Environmental Park, where television news reports showed numerous law enforcement vehicles arriving and a tent set up inside the woods.
 The location is where a Ford Mustang that Laundrie drove to the wilderness was found.